-It was a good plan but we had two concerns we felt we should share.
+It was a good plan, but we had two concerns we felt we should share.
 Firstly, we didn’t think that burr walnut would deliver the truly special finish she was looking for.
-Secondly, the paisley chairs might have looked out of place in other parts of the house.
+Secondly, the paisley bespoke dining chairs might have looked out of place in other parts of the house.

 We came up with a solution.
 Our team showed Lorraine designs for a light sycamore tabletop to complement the dining room’s beige décor.
 Importantly, we also embraced Lorraine’s love of paisley by incorporating a delicate inlay, edged with pewter.